 Dear Collaborators,

-and has been quiescent since the last message.
+region has been the only source of flares since the last message,

 See http://www.SolarMonitor.org for images and